-- 1. Normalize non-strict bind: Change the outer bind tags in binding expressions to apply if they have qualifiers or multiple children.
+- 1. Rewrite non-strict bind and elminate deprecated elements: Change the outer bind tags in binding expressions to apply if they have qualifiers or multiple children.
 This simplifies the algorithm by allowing the subsequent rules to be applied to non-strict binding expressions without case distinction.
-Note that the following rules will change the apply elements introduced in this step back to bind elements. - 2.
-Normalize Container Markup: - (a) Rewrite sets and lists by the rule Rewrite: n-ary setlist domainofapplication. - (b) Rewrite interval, vectors, matrices, and matrix rows as described in Section 4.4.1.1, Section 4.4.9.1, Section 4.4.9.2 and Section 4.4.9.3.

-- (c) Rewrite lambda expressions by the rules Rewrite: lambda and Rewrite: lambda domainofapplication - (d) Rewrite piecewise functions as described in Section 4.4.1.9. - Apply Special Case Operator Rules: This step deals with the special cases for the operators introduced in Section 4.4.
-There are different classes of special cases to be taken into account: - (a) Rewrite min, max, mean and similar n-ary/unary operators by the rules Rewrite: n-ary unary set, Rewrite: n-ary unary domainofapplication and Rewrite: n-ary unary single. - (b) Rewrite the quantifiers forall and exists used with condition to expressions using implication and conjunction by the rule Rewrite: quantifier. - (c) Rewrite derivatives with rules Rewrite: diff, Rewrite: nthdiff, and Rewrite: partialdiffdegree to explicate the binding status of the variables involved. - (d) Rewrite integrals with the rules Rewrite: int and Rewrite: int limits to disambiguate the status of bound and free variables and of the orientation of the range of integration if it is given as a lowlimit/uplimit pair. - (e) Rewrite limits as described in Rewrite: tendsto and Rewrite: limits condition. - (f) Rewrite sums and products as described in Section 4.4.6.1 and Section 4.4.6.2. - (g) Rewrite roots as described in Section 4.4.2.11. - (h) Rewrite logarithms as described in Section 4.4.7.4. - (i) Rewrite moments as described in Section 4.4.8.6. - Rewrite Qualifiers: This rule is applied to apply with bvar children and normalizes various cases of qualifiers. - (a) Intervals: Rewrite qualifiers given as interval and lowlimit/uplimit to intervals of integers via Rewrite: interval qualifier. - (b) Multiple conditions: Rewrite multiple condition qualifiers to a single one by taking their conjunction.
-The resulting compound condition is then rewritten to domainofapplication according to rule Rewrite: condition. - (c) Multiple domainof applications: Rewrite multiple domainof application qualifiers to a single one by taking the intersection of the specified domains. - Eliminate domainof application: At this stage, any apply has at most one domainofapplication child.
-As domainofapplication is not Strict Content MathML, it is rewritten
+Note that the later rules will change the apply elements introduced in this step back to bind elements.
+Also in this step, deprecated reln elements are rewritten to apply, and fn elements are replaced by the child expressions they enclose. - 2.
+Apply special case rules for idiomatic uses of qualifiers: - (a) Rewrite derivatives with rules Rewrite: diff, Rewrite: nthdiff, and Rewrite: partiald-iffdegree to explicate the binding status of the variables involved. - (b) Rewrite integrals with the rules Rewrite: int, Rewrite: defint and Rewrite: defint limits to disambiguate the status of bound and free variables and of the orientation of the range of integration if it is given as a lowlimit/uplimit pair. - (c) Rewrite limits as described in Rewrite: tendsto and Rewrite: limits condition. - (d) Rewrite sums and products as described in Section 4.4.6.1 and Section 4.4.6.2. - (e) Rewrite roots as described in Section 4.4.2.11. - (f) Rewrite logarithms as described in Section 4.4.7.4. - (g) Rewrite moments as described in Section 4.4.8.6. - 3.
+Rewrite Qualifiers to domainofapplication: These rules rewrite all apply constructions using bvar and qualifiers to those using only the general domainofapplication qualifier.